Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint=true, so the description adds value by detailing what the tool does: quantifies drawdown exposure, compares three after-tax strategies over three years, accounts for federal/state tax and NIIT, and mandates that totalAssets must come from the user.
+Annotations already declare readOnlyHint=true, destructiveHint=false, and idempotentHint=true.
+The description adds valuable context beyond these: it quantifies drawdown exposure at three downside levels, compares three after-tax strategies over three years, accounts for specific taxes (LTCG, state, NIIT), and describes the return object structure.
+It also warns that totalAssets must come from the user and that the model must not invent values.
 No contradiction with annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.